hove-io/navitia/documentation/slate/source/includes/realtime.md

 Real time isn't available on every coverage for Navitia.
 For real time to be available for a client, it needs to provide real time info about its network to Navitia.
 </aside>

-The effect of a disruption can be among of the following:
+The effect of a disruption can be among the following:
 <ul>
     <li>[SIGNIFICANT_DELAYS](#SIGNIFICANT_DELAYS)</li>
     <li>[REDUCED_SERVICE](#REDUCED_SERVICE)</li>